Pipeline

 VENT-02: A potential best-in-class oral brain-penetrant inhibitor of NLRP3

-Phase 1 clinical trial ongoing
+Phase 1 clinical trial completed

 Beyond VENT-02